oracle/node-oracledb/doc/api.md

 From node-oracledb 5.1, when duplicate column names are used in queries, then node-oracledb will append numeric suffixes in `oracledb.OUT_FORMAT_OBJECT` mode as necessary, so that all columns are represented in the JavaScript object.
+This was extended in node-oracledb 5.2 to also cover duplicate columns in nested cursors and REF CURSORS.

 This property may be overridden in an [`execute()`](#executeoptions)